onyx-and-iris/vban-cmd-python/README.md

 ### `Pip`

-Install voicemeeter-api package from your console
+Install vban-cmd package from your console

 `pip install vban-cmd`

 ## `Use`